DVaughan/MarkdownMonster-Addin-TocGenerator/README.md

 The addin reads each line of your markdown file, looking for headings.
 It then generates the TOC based on the depth of each heading.

-The addin places the TOC between 'hidden' tags, like so:
+The addin places the TOC between 'hidden' markers, like so:
 [//]: # (TOC Begin)
 TOC is placed here.
 [//]: # (TOC End)

-By placing the TOC between the tags, it is able to regenerate, without the user manually replacing the TOC.
+By placing the TOC between the markers, it is able to regenerate, without the user manually replacing the TOC.

 When first generating a TOC, the TOC is placed at the cursors current line.